moka-guys/dnanexus_tso500/README.md

 * results zip folder containing zipped folders for each sample.
 * fastqs - the content of analysis_folder/Logs_Intermediates/CollapsedReads (contains fastqs and all logs)
 * stitchedrealigned BAMs - the content of analysis_folder/Logs_Intermediates/StitchedRealigned (contains BAMs and all logs)
+* metrics_tsv file - An copy of the MetricsOutput.tsv is output into /QC so it can be accessed by multiqc.

 ## Notes
 * Only tested from starting point of BCLs